Woodworking: Modern day

-With the advances in modern technology and the demands of industry, woodwork as a field has changed.
+With advances in technology and industry demands, the field of woodwork has changed.
 The development of Computer Numerical Control (CNC) machines, for example, has made it possible to mass-produce and reproduce products faster, with less waste, and often with more complex designs than ever before.
 CNC wood routers can carve complicated and highly detailed shapes into flat stock to create signs or art.
-Rechargeable power tools speed up the creation of many projects and require much less physical strength than in the past—for example, when boring multiple holes.
+Power tools have increased the efficiency of the manufacture of woodworking projects and require less physical strength than the hand tools used in the past.

 Skilled fine woodworking, however, remains a craft pursued by many.
-There remains demand for handcrafted work such as furniture and art; however, with the rate and cost of production, the price for consumers is much higher.
+There remains demand for handcrafted work such as furniture and art; however, due to production rates and costs, consumer prices are higher.

-Modern wood carving usually refers to works of wood art produced by woodcarvers in the form of contemporary art.
+Modern wood carving usually refers to works of wood art produced by woodcarvers as contemporary art.
 This type of woodcarving often combines traditional techniques with more modern artistic styles and concepts.
-Modern woodcarving can be produced in a variety of forms and styles, from realist to abstract carvings, and often uses unusual wood materials such as rain tree wood or wood with unique textures to highlight the uniqueness of the work.
+Modern woodcarving can be produced in a variety of forms and styles, from realistic to abstract, and often uses unusual woods, such as rain tree or woods with unique textures, to highlight the work's uniqueness.

-In recent years, the art of modern woodcarving has become increasingly popular among woodworkers and visual art enthusiasts not only in Asia, but also around the world.
+In recent years, the art of modern woodcarving has become increasingly popular among woodworkers and visual art enthusiasts worldwide.
 Modern woodcarving art is often exhibited in art galleries and museums, and can be seen in several global contemporary art exhibitions.

 Styles and designs

 Woodworking, especially furniture making, has many different designs/styles.
 Throughout its history, woodworking designs and styles have changed.
 Some of the more common styles are listed below.
-Traditional furniture styles usually include styles that have been around for long periods of time and have shown a mark of wealth and luxury for centuries.
-More modern furniture styles are commonly used over the past few hundred years.
+Traditional furniture styles usually include pieces that have been around for a long time and have long been associated with wealth and luxury.
+More modern furniture styles have been commonly used over the past few hundred years.